kohkimakimoto/altax-adminer/README.md

 [Adminer](https://github.com/vrana/adminer/) runs on the php built-in web server via [altax](https://github.com/kohkimakimoto/altax).

-> Note: It's in development stage.
+> Note: It runs with altax version 3 which is in development stage.
 You shouldn't use it yet.

 ## Installation